Texas Education for Homeless Children and Youth (TEHCY) Program

 All Texas public schools, charter schools, and education services centers, collectively known as local education agencies (LEAs), must follow federal rules concerning the education of homeless students.
-These requirement are detailed in the McKinney-Vento Act, all LEAs.
+These requirements are detailed in the McKinney-Vento Act, all LEAs.

 Homeless Education Liaisons